Pain in Cats: the Subtle Signs Most Families Miss

 Using the Feline Grimace Scale at Home

-Use the scale like a weather report: check at the same times each day (for example, mid-morning and evening), in the same lighting, from a few feet away.
-Avoid scoring right after play, treats, or a stressful event like vacuuming.
-If the face looks tense for multiple checks, pair that with a short note about posture and appetite.
-Together, these cues answer how to tell if cat is in pain more reliably than any single snapshot.
+Score it like a weather report: same times each day, same lighting, from a few feet away — never right after play, treats, or the vacuum.
+If the face reads tense across several checks, add one line on posture and appetite; that cluster answers how to tell if a cat is in pain better than any single snapshot.

 Urgent Red Flags That Should Not Wait